Skip to content

 If the service endpoint returns a 403 error, it is likely because the Authorization header with the correct dstack token was not provided.

-Cannot access a dev environment or a task's ports
+Cannot access dev environment or task ports

-Windows
+Cause 2: Windows

 If you're using the CLI on Windows, make sure to run it through WSL by following these instructions.
 Native support will be available soon.

-An SSH fleet doesn't provision
+SSH fleet fails to provision

 If you set up an SSH fleet and it fails to provision after a long wait, first check the server logs.
 Also, review the /root/.dstack/shim.log file on each host used to create the fleet.